Hamiltonian Quasigeodesics yield Nets: Introduction

 This note establishes one result (Theorem~\thmref{HamQnet}) that is more an observation than a theorem, as it largely depends on definitions and a straightforward argument.
 Nevertheless, it may be of some interest, making connections between several different aspects of convex polyhedra.

 We start with the definitions needed to describe the result.
 We restrict attention to convex polyhedra.
 An \emph{edge-unfolding} of a convex polyhedron $P$ is a collection of edge cuts forming a spanning tree of the vertices, which unfolds the surface of $P$ to one piece in the plane.
-If the planar unfolding is a simple polygon, with no self-overlap, it is known as a \emph{net}.
+If the planar unfolding is a (weakly) simple polygon, with no self-overlap, it is known as a \emph{net}.
 It is a long unsolved problem to decide whether or not every convex polyhedron has a net.
 This has become known as ``D\"urer's problem"~\cite{do-gfalop-07}~\cite{o-dp-13}.
-The conclusion of Theorem~\thmref{HamQnet} is that, under certain conditions, $P$ has a net.
+The conclusion of Theorem~\thmref{HamQnet} is that, under certain conditions, $P$ has a net, and there is an infinite class of such $P$.

-A \emph{quasigeodesic} has at most $\pi$ angle to each side at every point, in contrast to geodesics which have exactly $\pi$ to each side.
+A \emph{quasigeodesic} has at most $\pi$ surface angle to each side at every point, in contrast to geodesics which have exactly $\pi$ to each side.
 Quasigeodesics can pass through vertices, and are geodesic segments between vertices.
 Pogorelov proved that every convex polyhedron has at least three simple closed quasigeodesics~\cite{p-qglcs-49}.
 Here we focus on quasigeodesics that follow edges of the $1$-skeleton of $P$.
 A \emph{Hamiltonian quasigeodesic} is a simple closed quasigeodesic following edges of $P$, and passing through every vertex of $P$.
 Thus a Hamiltonian quasigeodesic is a Hamiltonian circuit, but with angle restrictions at each vertex.
 This notion was introduced and played a role in~\cite{QuasiTwist}.
 Earlier, Hamiltonian unfoldings without the quasigeodesic condition (also called \emph{zipper edge-unfoldings}) were studied in~\cite{lddss-zupc-10}.

 Of course not every convex polyhedron has a Hamiltonian quasigeodesic because some polyhedra have no Hamiltonian circuit, for example, the rhombic dodecahedron.
 In~\cite{QuasiTwist} it was shown that three of the Platonic solids---tetrahedron, octahedron, cube---have a Hamiltonian quasigeodesic, but the dodecahedron and the icosahedron do not.
 Note that the boundary of a doubly-covered convex polygon, which is treated as a polyhedron in this literature, is a Hamiltonian quasigeodesic.